aspose-total/Aspose.Total-Products/total/en/java/conversion/txt-to-powerpoint/_index.md

               <ul>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>How can I convert TXT to POWERPOINT Online?</b></span>
+                          <span itemprop="name"><b>How can I convert TXT to PowerPoint Online?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
-                          <span itemprop="text">The above-integrated online app allows you to convert TXT files to POWERPOINT.
+                          <span itemprop="text">The above-integrated online app allows you to convert TXT files to PowerPoint.
 To get started, simply drag and drop or click inside the white area to import your TXT file.
 Once your file is uploaded, click the "Convert" button.
-After the TXT to POWERPOINT conversion process is complete, you can download your converted file with just one click.</span>
+After the TXT to PowerPoint conversion process is complete, you can download your converted file with just one click.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">